How to Use Grants to Fund Your SolidProfessor for Schools Membership

 How to bring SolidProfessor’s online learning platform to your school

-In addition to using local, state, and national grants to purchase SolidProfessor, you can also bring our online learning platform to your school through certification reimbursements and SolidProfessor’s Technology Grant Program.
+In addition to using local, state, and national grants to purchase SolidProfessor, you can also bring our online learning platform to your school through certification reimbursements.

 Get students certified and receive reimbursement

-About one third of states in the U.S. offer schools monetary incentives for getting their students certified in SOLIDWORKS, AutoCAD, Inventor, Revit, and more.
+About one third of states in the U.S. offer schools monetary incentives for getting their students certified in SOLIDWORKS, AutoCAD, Inventor, Revit, Fusion 360, Onshape, and more.

-At SolidProfessor, we believe that every school — regardless of their financial situation — should have access to high-quality engineering and architectural design education to prepare students for college and careers.
-So, we started our Technology Grant program for schools, which discounts SolidProfessor School Memberships at up to 90% off the commercial price.
-Every school qualifies!
+At SolidProfessor, we believe every school — regardless of their financial situation — should have access to high-quality engineering, architecture, and manufacturing design education to prepare students for college and careers.
+So, we discount SolidProfessor for Schools memberships at up to 90% off the SolidProfessor for Business cost.
+Every school at every level qualifies!

-To learn more about our Technology Grant program, complete this short form and schedule a 30-minute phone call with an academic product specialist so we can get a better idea of your needs and goals.
+To learn more, complete this short form and schedule a 30-minute phone call with an academic product specialist so we can get a better idea of your needs and goals.